GoldScorpion69/LBS/README.md

 Under _Game Balance_, disable _Speed Bonus_.

-Under _Others_, disable _Swing Effect_.
-This has been known to bug out with Nemesis and render you incapable of weapon animations.

 Under _NPC Setting_, set _Dodge_ to _Disable_.
 This is handled by TUDM.

 ## Wildcat

-Only thing you have to change here is _Allow Wildcat to Manage Difficulty_
+Only thing you have to change here is _Allow Wildcat to Manage Difficulty_ and _Disable Timed Block_. _Ultimate Combat_ already has a better Timed Block option.

-A note, if you find the game too easy or hard, you have to change the difficulty in the basic game settings, in Immersive Creatures, and finally in Deadly Dragons.
+A note here about difficulty, if you find the game too easy or hard, you have to change the difficulty in the basic game settings, in Immersive Creatures, and finally in Deadly Dragons.
 Don't forget this.
 For ultimate stunlock immersion turn on full body stagger here in Wildcat.
 Makes getting surrounded by half a dozen greataxe wielding Gilded extra fun, and I say that from first hand experience!

 ## XPMSE